 There are two areas where failures lead to injury or death.
 A thorough evaluation must be made for the individual patient.
-His or her chin, neck or other anatomic feature may make for difficult intubation.
+His or her chin, neck or other anatomic features may make for difficult intubation.
 The second area is failure of communication.
 There are some professions where interpersonal communication is not important — medicine is not one of these.
 Intubation should not be attempted without all necessary information.

 Attorney Deborah Maliver does.
-She is a doctor, board-certified in internal medicine as well as being a medical malpractice attorney.
+She is a doctor, board-certified in internal medicine, as well as being a medical malpractice attorney.
 If you have suffered injury or a loved one has died due to improper intubation, an experienced lawyer who is also a physician will understand your case better than other attorneys.
 Attorney Maliver limits her caseload to devote her full energy to serious cases like yours.

 Contact An Attorney Skilled In Difficult Intubation Claims

 For additional information about our services, contact an attorney at Biancheria & Maliver P.C. in Pittsburgh for a free consultation.